bernd/insomnia/docs/insomnia/get-started-with-documents.md

 ### Add Your Specification

-We're going to import a sample file that's built into Insomnia.
+We're going to import a sample file that's built into Unetus.
 Click on **start from an example** (above the **Import** button), which will populate the sample Pet Store API.

 The Pet Store specification will populate in the center panel of the Design tab.
 In this panel, you can directly edit the specification.